IBM® SDK, Java™ Technology Edition, Version 7 service refresh 4 general availability.

-Service refresh 4 is now available on developerWorks and contains a number of enhancements to the Java V7 code base:
+Service refresh 4 is now available on developerWorks and contains a number of enhancements to the IBM SDK, Java Technology Edition, Version 7 code base:

 - Support for 2GB large pages on z/OS

 - Use of large pages by default on Linux and z/OS

 - Support for dynamic machine configuration changes

 - Support for setting the JIT code cache page size on AIX and Linux operating systems

 - Optimizations for applications that use extensive deserialization

 - Optimizations for 64-bit applications

 - Checks on dump options and limits at JVM startup

 - Use of Oracle java.util.* packages for consistency